dvlab-research/LongLoRA/README.md

 14. [License](#license)

 ## News
+- [x] [2023.10.3] We add support GPTNeoX models.
+Please refer to this [PR](https://github.com/dvlab-research/LongLoRA/pull/32) for usage.
+Thanks for @naubull2 for this contribution.
 - [x] [2023.9.22] We release our **13B and 70B 32k models with the supervised fine-tuning**, which is feasible for long context QA.
 Please check [Llama-2-13b-chat-longlora-32k-sft](https://huggingface.co/Yukang/Llama-2-13b-chat-longlora-32k-sft) and [Llama-2-70b-chat-longlora-32k-sft](https://huggingface.co/Yukang/Llama-2-70b-chat-longlora-32k-sft).
 To our best knowledge, **this is the first work that release 70B model with 32k context length**.
 - [x] [2023.9.22] We release all our fine-tuned [models](https://huggingface.co/Yukang), including **70B-32k models**, [LLaMA2-LongLoRA-70B-32k](https://huggingface.co/Yukang/Llama-2-70b-longlora-32k), [LLaMA2-LongLoRA-7B-100k](https://huggingface.co/Yukang/Llama-2-7b-longlora-100k-ft).
 Welcome to check them out!
 - [x] [2023.9.22] We release [Paper](http://arxiv.org/abs/2309.12307) and this GitHub repo, including training and evaluation code.